 An innovative electric go-kart that breaks records

 On May 13 and 14, the University of Montpellier participated for the first time in its history in the national “Mobelim” challenge, which pits electric-powered karts developed by vocational and higher education institutions against one another on the indoor track in Limoges.
-The competing team, “Gream Rocket,” which included the Institute of Electronics and Systems (IES), broke the track record several times and won nearly all the stage victories.
+The competing team, “Gream Rocket,” which included members from the Institute of Electronics and Systems (IES), broke the track record several times and won nearly all the stage victories.

 An electric go-kart like no other